MicrosoftDocs/winapps-winrt-api/microsoft.ui.xaml.automation.peers/automationcontroltype.md

 The caption bar on a window.

 ### -field Separator:38
-A separator, which creates a visual division in controls such as menus and toolbars.
+A separator, which creates a visual division within controls such as menus and toolbars.

 ### -field SemanticZoom:39
 A semantic zoom control.

 ### -field AppBar:40
-**Introduced in .** An app bar control ([AppBar](../microsoft.ui.xaml.controls/appbar.md)).
+A container control that holds app UI components for commanding and experiences.

+### -field FlipView: 41
+An items control that displays one item at a time, and enables "flip" behavior for traversing its collection of items.

 ## -remarks